-TRANSAT WILL HAVE TWO MAIN IMPACTS
+TRANSAT HAD TWO MAIN IMPACTS

 Stakeholders will then have new ways of investigation for tritium management and tritium mitigation strategies.

-TRANSAT will pave the way for robust science-based policy recommendations to decision makers in this area at EU
+TRANSAT paveD the way for robust science-based policy recommendations to decision makers in this area at EU level.

-Considering the EC Nuclear Safety Directive from 2009 with its amendment from July 2014 introducing a high-level EU-wide nuclear safety objective and a set of rules to support the independence of national nuclear safety regulators, TRANSAT will establish close interactions with WENRA (Western European Nuclear Regulators’ Association) and ENSREG (European Nuclear Safety Regulators Group).
+Considering the EC Nuclear Safety Directive from 2009 with its amendment from July 2014 introducing a high-level EU-wide nuclear safety objective and a set of rules to support the independence of national nuclear safety regulators, TRANSAT established close interactions with WENRA (Western European Nuclear Regulators’ Association) and ENSREG (European Nuclear Safety Regulators Group).